Stensel8/Scripts/README.md

 ## About This Repository

 This repository contains a collection of enhanced and complex installer scripts that I use internally for automation (also with Terraform and Ansible).
-These scripts help me quickly deploy and switch between different versions of NGINX (as well as Docker, Ansible, Terraform, and Kubernetes) on various systems.
+These scripts help me quickly deploy and switch between different versions of NGINX, OpenSSH (as well as Docker, Ansible, Terraform, and Kubernetes) on various systems.
 The idea is to have a simple, one-command installation that can easily be updated or switched between versions when needed.

 ---